luk036/sphere-n/paper/n-sphere.md

 - Define $p_n$ recursively as:\
   $p_n = [\cos\theta_n, \sin\theta_n \cdot p_{n-1}]$

-## Implementation details
+## Implementation Details

-This paper implements a generator for creating low-discrepancy sequences on n-dimensional spheres.
-Low-discrepancy sequences are used to generate points that are evenly distributed across a space, which is useful in various fields like computer graphics, numerical integration, and Monte Carlo simulations.
+This paper presents the implementation of a generator for the generation of low-discrepancy sequences on n-dimensional spheres.
+Low-discrepancy sequences are employed to generate points that are uniformly distributed in space, a process that is advantageous in a number of fields, including computer graphics, numerical integration, and Monte Carlo simulations.

-The main purpose of this algorithm is to provide a way to generate points on the surface of spheres of different dimensions (3D and higher).
-It takes as input the dimension of the sphere (n) and a set of base numbers used for the underlying sequence generation.
-The output is a series of vectors, where each vector represents a point on the surface of the n-dimensional sphere.
+The primary objective of this algorithm is to facilitate the generation of points on the surface of spheres of varying dimensions, including three-dimensional (3D) and higher-dimensional spheres.
+The algorithm requires two inputs: the dimension of the sphere (n) and a set of base numbers utilized for the underlying sequence generation.
+The output is a series of vectors, each of which represents a point on the surface of an n-dimensional sphere.

-The algorithm achieves this through a combination of mathematical calculations and recursive structures.
-It uses several key components:
+The algorithm achieves this through a combination of mathematical computation and recursive structures.
+The algorithm employs a number of essential components, including:

-1. The VdCorput sequence generator, which produces evenly distributed numbers between 0 and 1.
+1. The VdCorput sequence generator produces a sequence of uniformly distributed numbers between 0 and 1.
-2. Interpolation functions to map these numbers onto the surface of a sphere.
+2. Interpolation functions are utilized to map the aforementioned numbers onto the surface of a sphere.
-3. SphereGen: This is an abstract base class that defines the common interface for all sphere generators.
+3. The SphereGen module represents an abstract base class that defines a common interface for all sphere generators.
-4. Recursive structures (Sphere3 and NSphere) to build up from lower dimensions to higher ones.
+4. The recursive structures, in particular Sphere3 and NSphere, offer a methodology for the construction of higher-dimensional objects from their lower-dimensional counterparts.

-The main logic flow starts with the creation of a SphereN object, which internally uses either a Sphere3 (for 3D) or recursively creates lower-dimensional spheres for higher dimensions.
-When generating points, it uses the VdCorput sequence to get a base number, then applies various transformations involving sine, cosine, and interpolation to map this onto the sphere's surface.
+The primary logic flow begins with the construction of a SphereN object, which utilizes either a Sphere3 (for three-dimensional applications) or a recursive methodology to generate lower-dimensional spheres for higher-dimensional scenarios.
+In the generation of points, the VdCorput sequence is employed to obtain a base number, which is then subjected to a series of transformations involving sine, cosine, and interpolation in order to map it onto the surface of the sphere.

-An important aspect of the algorithm is its use of caching (with the @cache decorater) to improve performance by storing and reusing calculated values.

-The algorithm also provides traits and structures to allow for flexible use of the sphere generators.
-The SphereGen trait defines a common interface for different sphere generators, while the NSphere and SphereN structures implement the actual generation logic.

-Overall, this algorithm provides a sophisticated yet flexible way to generate evenly distributed points on high-dimensional spheres, which can be valuable in many scientific and computational applications.
+Overall, this algorithm provides a sophisticated yet flexible way to generate uniformly distributed points on high-dimensional spheres, which can be valuable in many scientific and computational applications.

 # Numerical Experiments

-This algorithm is a test file that checks the functionality of two different geometric generators: SphereN and CylindN.
-The main purpose of this algorithm is to ensure that these generators produce points in a specific geometric space with expected properties.

-The algorithm doesn't take any direct inputs from the user.
-Instead, it uses predefined parameters to create instances of SphereN and CylindN generators.
-The output of this algorithm is not directly visible to the user, but it produces test results that indicate whether the generators are working correctly or not.

-The file contains two main test functions: test_sphere_n() and test_cylin_n().
-Each of these functions creates a generator (SphereN or CylindN), runs a low-discrepancy sequence (LDS) test on it, and then checks if the result matches an expected value.

-The core of the testing process is the run_lds() function.
-This function generates 600 points using the provided generator, creates a convex hull from these points, and then calculates a dispersion measure using the discrep_2() function.
-The dispersion measure is a way to quantify how well-distributed the points are in the geometric space.

-The discrep_2() function is the heart of the dispersion calculation.
-It takes a set of simplices (triangles in this case) and a set of points, and calculates the maximum and minimum angles between pairs of points.
-The difference between the arcsine of the square root of these angles gives the dispersion measure.

-The test functions then compare the calculated dispersion measure to an expected value using the approx() function, which allows for small differences due to floating-point arithmetic.

-The algorithm uses several important concepts from geometry and linear algebra, such as convex hulls, dot products, and trigonometric functions.
-However, the main flow of the algorithm is straightforward: generate points, calculate their distribution properties, and compare the result to an expected value.

-This testing approach helps ensure that the SphereN and CylindN generators are producing points with the expected distribution properties, which is crucial for their intended use in whatever larger system they're a part of.

-## Testing the Correctness

-- Compare the dispersion with the random point-set

-  - Construct the convex hull for each point-set
+The objective of this experiment is to serve as a test suite for the evaluation of disparate methods for the generation of points on the surface of a high-dimensional sphere.
+The experiment is comprised of three principal components: the generation of random points, the calculation of a dispersion measure, and the execution of tests on disparate point generation methods.

+The primary objective of this experiment is to evaluate and contrast the quality of point distributions on a sphere, employing both random generation and low-discrepancy sequences (LDS).
+This is accomplished by first generating a set of points, then constructing a convex hull from those points, and finally calculating a dispersion measure based on the triangles formed by the hull.

   - Dispersion roughly measured by the difference of the maximum distance and the minimum distance between every two neighbour